-If you elect to use the slow-kill method (no Immiticide), then I recommend giving normal doses of Heartgard (ivermectin) weekly along with pulsed doxycycline at the rate of 10 mg per kilogram of body weight (about 5 mg per pound) twice a day for four weeks.
+If you elect to use the slow-kill method (no Immiticide), give doxycycline at the rate of 10 mg per kilogram of body weight (about 5 mg per pound) twice a day for four weeks.
 At the same time, give normal monthly doses of Advantage Multi (moxidectin) or Heartgard (ivermectin).
 If your dog does not have the MDR1 mutation, you can choose to give normal doses of Heartgard weekly rather than monthly to speed the death of the worms (do not apply Advantage Multi more often than monthly).
-Doxycycline treatment should be continued for at least a year, or until the dog no longer tests positive for heartworms (note that a dog may test positive for up to six months after the worms are all gone).
+Doxycycline treatment should be repeated yearly until the dog no longer tests positive for heartworms (note that a dog may test positive for up to six months after the worms are all gone).
 Note that new research shows up to 50% of dogs treated with this methodology may have a false negative result on their heartworm test.
 For that reason, a dog is not considered heartworm free until two negative tests, six months apart, have been obtained.
 It's best to do both an antigen and a microfilariae test to try to be certain that the worms are really gone.
 See CAPC Urges Additional Heartworm Tests for more information.

 Remember that anything that increases your dog's heart rate increases the risk as long as your dog is infected with heartworms.

 Options for pulsing doxycycline:

 - Give doxy for 1 month out of every 3 or 4 months (one month on, two to three months off).
 The American Heartworm Society's prior recommendations from 2012 said, "the administration of doxycycline at 10 mg/kg [approximately 5 mg/lb of your dog's bodyweight] BID [twice a day] for a 4-week period every 3 to 4 months should eliminate most Wolbachia organisms and not allow them to repopulate."
 This is only done while the dog is infected with heartworms; once treatment with Immiticide is begun, there is no need to treat further with doxycycline unless the treatment period is extended beyond 3 to 4 months.